Australian High

-The Australian High, also known as the Great Australian Bight High or Southern Australian High, is a large semi-permanent high pressure area or subtropical anticyclone that stretches from the Great Australian Bight in Western Australia and South Australia to the southern Victorian coastline on Bass Strait and the east coast of Tasmania, between 30 and 40 degrees of south latitude.
+The Australian High, also known as the Australian subtropical ridge, is a large, semi-permanent high pressure area or subtropical anticyclone that seasonally vacillates between the Great Australian Bight in the south to the Northern Territory in the north.
+It is generally located between 25 and 40 degrees of south latitude, depending on the season.

-In summer, it typically sits over southern Australia on the Bight, right below the coastline, where it generally provides dry weather in the proximate region.
+In summer, it typically sits over southern Australia as an Australian Bight High, where it generally provides dry weather in the proximate region.
 In winter it normally moves north, therefore permitting cold fronts and low pressure systems to relocate up from the Great Australian Bight and bring rainfall to most parts of southern Australia.
-Whilst it primarily occurs and remains more stationary in the warm season (Nov-Apr), it can intermittently make an appearance over the Bight in the cool season as well.
+The high is part of the subtropical ridge system and it is the reason why a large part of Australia is arid to semi-arid.

 Description

 The Australian High tends to follow the seasonal variation in position of the sun; it is strongest and most persistent during the southern hemisphere summer and weakest during winter when it shifts towards the interior of Australia, as the westerly frontal systems becomes more active in the region around the Bight, thereby allowing cold fronts and low-pressure systems to perforate the southern states.

 This high-pressure block exhibits anticyclonic behaviour, circulating the air anticlockwise.
-It remains almost stationary for an prolonged period over the Bight, hence obstructing the typical easterly procession of weather systems across southern Australia.
+It remains almost stationary for a prolonged period over the Bight, hence obstructing the typical easterly procession of weather systems across southern Australia.

-The High can stretch thousands of kilometers across the Bight, and may move eastwards towards Tasmania towards the South Pacific Ocean.
-This area of high pressure is part of the great subtropical belt of anticyclones called the subtropical ridge.
 A cloud hole with an expansion as far as 1,000 kilometers (620 miles) has been observed, with tops of 1,040 millibars.
 The high may be extensive enough to interconnect with the Tasman High over in the Tasman Sea, just near New Zealand.